-Nation's Largest Coal Producer, And Trump Booster, Files For Bankruptcy
+Major Coal Producer And Trump Booster Files For Bankruptcy

 President Trump's administration has spent three years trying to help the coal industry by rolling back environmental regulations and pushing for subsidies for coal-fired power plants.
 Still, the long list of coal company bankruptcies has continued, and dozens more plants have announced their retirement since Trump took office.